DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 following:

-(a) Refers the patient to a provider that is geographically accessible to the patient, if
+(a) Refers the patient to a provider who is geographically accessible to the patient, if

 medically necessary.

-(b) Makes himself or herself available to provide follow-up care services to the
+(b) Makes the licensee available to provide follow-up care services to the patient, or

 (4) A licensee providing any telehealth service shall do both of the following:

-(a) Act within the scope of his or her practice.
+(a) Act within the scope of the licensee’s practice.

 R 338.115 Code of ethics.